 Lesson 8: "Just Do It" Is Terrible Advice

 If you're a man in a room full of female professionals having a discussion about their difficulties in the music industry and how to address them, maybe don't stand up and say "I never let anything get in the way of my success, just go and succeed."
-Because, you know, we're already trying to do that.
+Because, you know, experiences are nuanced.

 Lesson 9: The World Is Small